Extra equation of gravity induced by spontaneous local Lorentz symmetry breakdown: Extra Gravity

 We will see that the quantum geometry also makes the third order term in Eq.(\ref{Lag_Y}) harmless to the emergent Lorentz invariance.
 The remaining second order term can be made relativistic in the extended sense as follows.

-As done in Sec.\ref{GP}, we introduce an auxiliary vector field $Y_{\mu0}$ to extend the isospin to four components, and a constant time-like 4-vector $\delta^\alpha$ for a local Lorentz violation.
-In a local Lorentz frame in which the spacial components of a time-like 4-vector vanish: $\delta^\alpha=(\delta,0,0,0)$, the second order term can be decomposed into the form:
+As done in Sec.\ref{GP}, we introduce an auxiliary vector field $Y_{\mu0}$ to extend the isospin to be of four components, and a constant timelike 4-vector $\delta^\alpha$ for a local Lorentz violation.
+In a local Lorentz frame in which the spacial components of a timelike 4-vector vanish, $\delta^\alpha=(\delta,0,0,0)$, the second order term can be decomposed into the form